Initial Design of a W-band Superconducting Kinetic Inductance Qubit (Kineticon)

+In particular, exploration of high-frequency qubits is encouraged because they have the potential to solve current problems with state-of-the-art transmon qubits.
+In order to achieve the highest coherence times, IBM uses fixed-frequency transmons and an all-microwave operation to entangle pairs of qubits together (the cross resonance gate).
+However, the speed and performance of the cross resonance gate depends heavily on the exact frequency allocation between the qubits \cite{chamberland_topological_2020} and spectator qubits \cite{takita_demonstration_2016}.
+Fabricating the nonlinear inductive part of the qubit from well-defined lithographic processes of non-linear kinetic superconductors instead of amorphous growth of an aluminum oxide layer in the Josephson junction could allow repeatable frequency allocation between qubits.
+Also operating at a higher frequency offers the ability to scale the systems down in size as we look to scale to ever larger numbers of qubits.

+Construction of a quantum computer implementing error correction imposes constraints on size, operating frequency, and operating temperature.
+The computer will require at least thousands of physical qubits, a scale at which the physical size of the circuits residing at milliKelvin temperatures becomes a limitation.
+This is particularly true for qubits coupled to 3D microwave cavities, but also holds for 2D circuits.
+An interesting possibility is to scale the circuits to a much higher frequency.
+Millimeter-wave operation requires superconductors with relatively high $T_c$, which implies high gap frequency, $2\Delta/h$, beyond which photons break Cooper pairs.
+For example NbTiN with $T_c \approx 15\,$K \cite{NbTiNTc} has a gap frequency near 1.4~THz, much higher than that of aluminum (90 GHz), allowing for operation throughout the millimeter-wave band.
+We introduce the new term Kineticon to refer to qubits that take advantage of the nonlinear response of superconducting wires as opposed to relying on Josephson junctions.\\

+In this section, we quantize the Kineticon system following closely the standard treatment for quantizing electrical circuits\cite{Devoret,yurk}.

 A Kineticon qubit is very similar to an LC resonator circuit, save for the inductive part of the circuit, which is non-linear.
-A simple Kinticon qubit circuit can be imagined as in Fig \ref{circ}, with one active node and no current bias.
-Defining a branch flux at this node, the kinetic inductance of the nanowire in the weak anharmonic limit, $\Phi \approx L_{0k} I$ can be written as \cite{PhilMKIDs} \\ \\
+A simple Kineticon qubit circuit can be imagined as in Fig \ref{circ}, with one active node and no current bias.
+Defining a branch flux at this node, the kinetic inductance of the nanowire in the weak anharmonic limit, $\Phi \approx L_{0k} I$ can be written as \cite{PhilMKIDs} \\ \\ where $L_{0k}$ is the kinetic inductance with zero bias and $\Phi_* \equiv I_* L_{0k}$ where $I_*$ is a characteristic current parameter of the nonlinearity.\\